StanfordWIMM/stanfordwimm.github.io/index.md

 Applications from those of all genders, identities, and backgrounds are welcome.

-Application for 2024-2025 academic year is now closed.
+Application for 2025-2026 academic year is now open.

 <mark>Join us in our community events</mark>
 posted [here](https://stanfordwimm.github.io/events.html).